Bad boy Sheen on a comeback - starring as himself

 The show is a leap of faith that Sheen has overcome his issues with drug and alcohol abuse, FX president John Landgraf acknowledged during a presentation to television critics in January.
 "We're a network that likes to take risks," he said.

-Sheen's role is "the character that Charlie ought to be playing at this point in the sense that he is a character who has a checkered past but is pretty self aware, is struggling in a very honest way with that checkered past and desire to do more positive things in his life," Landgraf said.
+Sheen's role is "the character that Charlie ought to be playing at this point in the sense that he is a character who has a chequered past but is pretty self aware, is struggling in a very honest way with that chequered past and desire to do more positive things in his life," Landgraf said.

 'MEA CULPA' TOUR